Campus welding lab is home to 160 booths

 (ROSENBERG, Texas) – Sparks flew as students practiced their craft recently in the welding lab at Texas State Technical College’s campus in Fort Bend County.

 Lead instructor Jerroll Hodge walked from booth to booth, straightening strip curtains and answering questions from students.

-With an expansion completed in December 2020, the welding shop now houses 160 booths for students to learn and obtain relevant, hands-on training.
-The shop’s scope, organization and inclusion of the latest and newest equipment are often perks for prospective students.
+With an expansion completed in December 2020, the lab now houses 160 booths for students to learn and obtain relevant, hands-on training.
+The area’s scope, organization and inclusion of the latest and newest equipment are often perks for prospective students.

 “It’s happening at a pretty rapid pace,” he said.
 “It’s awesome.”

 TSTC offers an Associate of Applied Science degree in Welding Technology, a Structural Welding certificate of completion, a Structural and Pipe Welding certificate of completion, and a Basic Welding-Multiple Processes occupational skills award.

 The program’s hybrid format includes virtual learning and in-person instruction as students hone their skills.
 Day and night classes on TSTC’s Fort Bend County campus provide the flexibility that some students may need to complete their training.

 Hodge and the other instructors see students enter the program from all walks of life.

 “We’ll get students that come in here and have no idea what they want to get out of it,” he said.
 “Anything might spark their interest.”